-Tinda also known as apple guard, round gourd or Indian squash is considered to be one of the healthiest vegetables because of its basic nature.
+Tinda also known as apple gourd, round gourd or Indian squash is considered to be one of the healthiest vegetables because of its basic nature.

-Today, I will show you the steps to grow Tinda at home easily.
+In this article, I will show you step by step, how you can grow Tinda in pots or grow bags at home easily.

 |Container Size||14 Inch (At least)|

 Things You Will Need to Grow Tinda in Pots

 Seeds & Seedling Tray

 Good quality seeds are the first requirement for growing Tinda at home, if you already have Tinda at home you can simply slit it open and get seeds from it.

 Make sure the Tinda vegetables has not matured too much otherwise the seeds will not germinate.

 For container you can use pots, grow bags or recycled buckets.
 14-inch container are good for growing Tinda.